 It is also to be noted that certain medications such as Selective Serotonin Reuptake Inhibitors (SSRIs) or medications used to treat heartburn disrupt the process of Osseointegration.
 Hence it is recommended that you provide a detailed medical history to your dentist before proceeding any further.

 The contents of cigarettes, particularly Nicotine and Tobacco, act as vasoconstricting agents.
 This means that they reduce the blood flow to the gums which is necessary for wound healing and osseointegration of the dental implant.

 This does not imply that smokers are not eligible for dental implants.
-Discontinuation of smoking 1 week earlier to the dental implant placement is required, followed by another 2 months of discontinuation post-insertion.
+Discontinuation of smoking 1 week before the dental implant placement is required, followed by another 2 months of discontinuation post-insertion.

 Types Of Dental Implants

 Types of implants do not have as much of an impact on the failure as long as they are widely accepted and made out of premium quality materials.

 However, machined implant surfaces, moderately rough implant surfaces, and sintered porous surface implants demonstrate a higher failure rate according to the literature.

 Periodontitis is a condition associated with poor gum health and bone loss in the periodontium.
 Optimum bone levels in the oral cavity are crucial for the success of a dental implant.

 Your dentist would measure your bone levels in the tooth-bearing area before proceeding further with the process.
 Adequate bone levels would determine your eligibility for dental implant placement.

 In certain cases, your dentist may provide you with an immediate replacement of the missing tooth/teeth.
 This protocol is widely accepted and practiced because it provides the patient with the earliest possible rehabilitation of the missing tooth.
 However, if the patient fails to follow post-insertion instructions, it may lead to micro-movements in the implant region due to the ‘immediate load’.